aflapan/sparseKOS/README.md

 We now provide examples of the `Predict` function.

-For an example with pre-specified parmeter values:
+For an example with pre-specified parameter values:
 ```
 Sigma <- 1.325386
 Gamma <- 0.07531579